 Once upon a time, in the land of Umuofia there lived a very wealthy man.
-He had the largest farm in the land, so large that even the King’s family members used to farm on his land for a fair rent, he also had an happy family; a beautiful wife and a well behaved daughter (Obioma) who he loved so dearly.
+He had the largest farm in the land, so large that even the King’s family members used to farm on his land for a fair rent, he also had a happy family; a beautiful wife and a well-behaved daughter (Obioma) who he loved so dearly.

-When she was done selling his lands and gaining the favour of his kinsmen as a caring wife, she gave him the final doze of poison and he died.
+When she was done selling his lands and gaining the favour of his kinsmen as a caring wife, she gave him the final dose of poison and he died.
 Now the only properties the man had were his wife and two daughters as she had also sold his house.
-She then left the land saying “Now that my husband is gone I will return to my father’s house though I have no relative there, but before they were all killed in an inter-tribal war, it was our tradition that when a woman’s husband dies she is to return to her father’s compound” this of course was to avoid being acquired by his brothers.
+She then left the land saying “Now that my husband is gone I will return to my father’s house though I have no relative there because they were all killed in an inter-tribal war, it was our tradition that when a woman’s husband dies she is to return to her father’s compound” this, of course, was to avoid being acquired by his brothers.

-Egodi went to the stream to fetch water for several days and stayed till night fall waiting for The Old Woman and when she was finally loosing hope with her mother threatening to sell her to a rich old man if she did not find The Old ‘hag’; she heard the sound of a flute being played and went to see who had been playing it and to her greatest joy it was The Old Woman.
+Egodi went to the stream to fetch water for several days and stayed till nightfall waiting for The Old Woman and when she was finally losing hope with her mother threatening to sell her to a rich old man if she did not find The Old ‘hag’; she heard the sound of a flute being played and went to see who had been playing it and to her greatest joy it was The Old Woman.